GLOBAL DEBT AND THE HUMAN BUBBLE. By Gregory Mannarino

 This is an article I originally wrote and posted on Seeking Alpha in 2015 however, it's premise is even more important today.
-Since the original publication of this article we have witnessed the unrelenting continued inflating of the global debt bubble by central banks, and an explosion in the amount of central bank intervention.
+Since the original publication of this article we have witnessed the unrelenting continued inflating of the global debt bubble by central banks, an explosion in the amount of central bank intervention, and the expansion of crypto…

 Keep reading with a 7-day free trial